-As discussed in the overview of the CP IPA, Amendment 91 establishes a total Chinook salmon cap of 60,000, with a performance standard of 47,591 Chinook.
+As discussed in the overview of the CP IPA, Amendment 91 establishes a total Chinook salmon cap of 60,000, with a performance standard of 47,591 Chinook with those amounts lowered in the event of a low-abundance 3-river index as outlined by Amendment 110.
 If the performance standard is met or exceeded in 3 of 7 consecutive years, then AFA vessels are held to the lower performance standard in perpetuity.
-Therefore the CP IPA is structured so that the absolute cap of 60,000 is never allocated among companies and vessels, unless the CP Salmon Corporation calls a vote and that vote is majority in favor.
+Therefore the CP IPA is structured so that the absolute cap of 60,000 (in non-low-abundance years) is never allocated among companies and vessels, unless the CP Salmon Corporation calls a vote and that vote is majority in favor.
 Instead, the allocation to companies and vessels always starts with the CP portion of the 47,591 performance standard, or 13,516 Chinook.
 First buffers are subtracted from this 13,516 Chinook, and then the remaining Chinook are allocated by the entity to companies who must then allocate them to their respective vessels before the start of fishing for the year.
-No company or vessel has received a reallocation of Chinook salmon from the buffer since the IPA inception.
+No company or vessel has received a re-allocation of Chinook salmon from the buffer since the IPA inception.

-The CP IPA is designed to work in concert with the bycatch allocation management activities of the entities authorized within Amendment 91 to perform this task.
-For example, the plan includes a requirement for the constitution of a limit buffer to ensure that the sector bycatch limits established by Amendment 91 are conserved.
+The CP IPA is designed to work in concert with the bycatch allocation management activities of the entities authorized within Amendment 91 and 110 to perform this task.
+For example, the plan includes a requirement for the constitution of a limit buffer to ensure that the sector bycatch limits established by Amendment 91 and 110 are conserved.
 The buffer is made up of contributions from all plan vessels in amounts equal to at least two-thirds of one percent of the vessel Chinook allocation.
 Because the limit buffer is planned to address some unexpected, unknown event, it is anticipated that the Chinook salmon allocations in the buffer will not be used to harvest the pollock allocation.